 The wireline logging plan for Expedition 391 aimed to provide continuous stratigraphic coverage of in situ formation properties at all proposed sites.
 Two tool string configurations were planned for each site.
-Unfortunately, the logging plan was a casualty of severe time limitations caused by lost time addressing the COVID-19 outbreak aboard JOIDES Resolution.
+Unfortunately, the logging plan was a casualty of severe time limitations caused by lost time addressing the COVID-19 outbreak on board JOIDES Resolution.
+All available operations time during Expedition 397T was directed toward coring.